kristoferlund/ic-siwe/packages/ic_siwe/README.md

   unique nonces for each generated SIWE message.
 Nonces don't add any additional security to the SIWE login flow but are required by the SIWE standard.
 When this feature is disabled, the nonce is always set to the hex encoded string `Not in use`.

+## Updates

+See the [CHANGELOG](CHANGELOG.md) for details on updates.

+## Contributing

+Contributions are welcome.
+Please submit your pull requests or open issues to propose changes or report bugs.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.